AbdulSamad94/api-to-sanity/README.md

 # Step 4

-1. Make an api route
+1. Make an api route `src/app/api/upload/route.ts`
+2. Now go to the